jelleloman/irma-thesis/README.md

 ## Using the examples
 (Unfinished!)
 Flow description.

-It uses IRMA's `irma-demo.sidn-pbdf.email.email` attribute to determine election participation.
+These demos use the `pbdf.pbdf.email.email` attribute to determine election participation.
-If you don't have this demo attribute yet, you can get it [here](https://privacybydesign.foundation/attribute-index/en/irma-demo.sidn-pbdf.email.html) by entering an example value and clicking 'Issue'.
+If you don't have this attribute yet, you can load it into the IRMA app by tapping the hamburger menu, then on 'Adding cards' and 'Email address', and following the instructions.

 ### election-admin.local
-(To come)
+(Not yet implemented)

 ### election-register.local
-With an `irma server` running in the background, navigate to `election-register.local`.
+With an `irma server` running in the background, navigate to `election-register.local` (or open the `election-register.local/index.html` file).
 Enter the e-mail address you wish to vote with in the 'E-mail' box.
-The value in the 'Attribute' box should be left alone.
-This should prompt you to disclose your `irma-demo.sidn-pbdf.email.email` attribute.
+This should prompt you to disclose your `pbdf.pbdf.email.email` attribute.

-If this attribute is present, you will be issued a 'voting token' (a demo [IRMATube membership](https://privacybydesign.foundation/attribute-index/nl/irma-demo.IRMATube.member.html) card that has a 'vote' type).
+If the email attribute you entered is disclosed successfully, you will be issued a 'voting token' (a demo [IRMATube membership](https://privacybydesign.foundation/attribute-index/nl/irma-demo.IRMATube.member.html) card that has a 'vote' type).
 This token can then be used to cast a vote on `election-vote.local`.

 ### election-vote.local
 Select an option from the list, and click the 'Vote' button.
-Scan the QR code with the IRMA app to sign your vote; the app should indicate your choice in natural language.
+Scan the QR code with the IRMA app to sign your vote with the voting token retrieved during registration.
+The app should indicate your choice in natural language.